Insight · May 2026

 like compared to the May 2024 view of 2024 CVEs?, gives the honest answer.

-And on that view, the patch window has held remarkably steady at roughly 40–70
+And on that view, the patch window has held remarkably steady at an average of

 The full year-by-year breakdown is on the